Overclock-Validator/overcast/README.md

 Because Overcast **drops the Accounts DB, vote engine, and RPC layer**, it’s small enough to run as a *sidecar process*—for example, in the same container/VM/pod as **Mithril**.

+* Overcast performs only **minimal validation**—shred signature checks, leader‑schedule sanity, duplicate suppression—so bad data is filtered early without heavy state.

-Overcast simply streams raw shreds; **Mithril (or any other consumer) owns fork‑choice and full block verification.**
+* Mithril (or any other consumer) owns fork‑choice and full block validation.

 ---

 ### Milestone 1 — Core Turbine / Repair Pipeline *(in progress)*
 * Ingest incoming shreds into a rolling cache (default retention ≈ 1 h, configurable).
 * Detect gaps quickly and issue repair requests.
+* **Lightweight validation**: shred sig‑verify, leader‑schedule check, duplicate filtering.
 * Validate repair responses and re‑assemble blocks.
 * Serve valid shreds to any peer that asks.
 * Performance optimizations